techanvil/mcp-dev-workflow/docs/services/figma.md

 Instead of technical tool calls, you can use natural language:

-- "What are the brand colors from this Figma file: https://www.figma.com/file/ABC123/design-system"
+- "What are the brand colors from this Figma file: https://www.figma.com/design/ABC123def456/design-system"
-- "Export all icons from the UI kit as SVG files"
+- "Export all icons from https://www.figma.com/design/UIK789xyz456/UI-kit as SVG files"
-- "Show me the latest comments on the checkout flow design"
+- "Show me the latest comments on https://www.figma.com/design/CHE789checkout456/checkout-flow"
-- "What components are available in the design system?"
+- "What components are available in design ID ABC123def456?"
-- "Get typography tokens as SCSS variables"
+- "Get typography tokens from https://www.figma.com/design/ABC123def456/design-system as SCSS variables"

 ### Extracting File Information